 MDDTTexas is one of Texas’ oldest dance/drill team competitions.
 Founded by the late Dr. Kay Teer-Crawford, MDDTTexas has provided numerous opportunities for dance/drill team members both nationally and internationally.

-To honor her memory Dr. Crawford’s family is continuing her legacy.
-This year celebrates 53 years since the beginning of MDDTUSA.
+To honor her memory, Dr. Crawford’s family is continuing her legacy.
+This year celebrates 55 years since the beginning of MDDTUSA.

-Oak Ridge High School has hosted this event for 25 years (since1996).
+Oak Ridge High School has hosted this event for 27 years (since 1996).
 Kingwood Park High School was added as a second venue in 2009.
 In the last 5 years, Klein Cain High School, and Klein Forest High School have become part of the MDDTTexas family, with the newest venue of Stafford High School.

 The History of MDDT Texas

 When Cathy became the director of the Klein Oak Strutters, she continued taking her team to compete in California.
 She and Dr. Crawford had become very close and she asked Cathy if she would like to take MDDTTexas over and establish it as a major contest for teams.
 She was redesigning MDDTUSA and wanted to concentrate on that and the challenge of having dance in the Olympics.
 Cathy was flattered and scared!
 A company with such a great mentor and roots deeper than any other company was a huge legacy to continue.
 Kay and Cathy revamped the competitions and when Kay passed away in 2001 at the age of 89.
 Two weeks before she died, she told Cathy that she had given MDDTTexas to her because she knew how much she loved dance/drill team (as much as she did)!
 She never wanted the love of dance/drill team to die and she was very sure that Cathy would hold on to her dream.

 “I promised Kay that I would keep her dream alive and was honored when I was asked to give her eulogy.
 I hope to continue to make her proud.”